BLCM/BLCMods/Borderlands 2 mods/Astor/Quest Reward/Double Quest Reward Redux/ReadMe.md

 ### What do this mod?

- - This Mod will give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts... and reduce the time spent doing "farming".
+ - This Mod will give you the choice between 2 Unique weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired element/parts/accessory... and reduce the time spent doing "farming".
  - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 9 missions, because once you (already) get them during the 1st playthrough, you don't care anymore
+ - The following non-campign DLC Arena are include in the *Borderlands 2 - Main Game*:
+   - *Fink's Slaughterhouse* in *The Fridge*
+   - *Creature Slaughterdome* in *Wildlife Exploitation Preserve*
+   - *Hyperion Slaughter* in *Eridium Blight*

 ![Octo as reward for Capture The Flag in Sawtooth Cauldron](https://i.imgur.com/ObFnzWS.png "Don't worry guys... even if my screen capture show French text, my mods are in English")